pyroscope/pimp-my-box/docs/advanced.rst

 Be aware that you cannot call back into rTorrent via XML-RPC within an event handler, because that leads to a deadlock.
 If you need to do that, call your script directly using ``execute.bg`` or one of its variants.

 Alternatively detach yourself from the process that rTorrent created for the event, so the event handler finishes as far as rTorrent is concerned.

-In any of these cases, be aware that things run concurrently and can go horribly wrong, if you don't care take of race conditions and such.
+In any of these cases, be aware that things run concurrently and can go horribly wrong, if you don't take care of race conditions and such.
+A command queue like `nq`_ can help here, by accepting commands than run in the backgropund, but strictly serialized in the order they are added.

 Here is a non-trivial example that goes to ``~/bin/_event.download.finished-jenkins.sh``, and triggers a `Jenkins`_